msavin/MongoInspector/README.md

 Mongol, The Insanely Handy Development Package for Meteor
 ======
-Accelerate your development by easily viewing and modifying your application's documents.
+Boost your productivity by easily viewing and modifying your application's documents.
 With Mongol, you'll never have to use the console to see how your data is syncing.
-To get started, simple run:
+To start, simple run:

 	meteor add msavin:mongol